After a while doing genealogy and working with experts through Family Tree Magazine, I’ve learned a few things.

 4. Research the whole family.

 You might hear this called “cluster genealogy” or the “FAN club” approach.
 (The “FAN Club” is genealogy author Elizabeth Shown Mills‘ term for your ancestor’s friends, associates and neighbors.)
 Look for records of your ancestor’s siblings, cousins, friends, neighbors, coworkers and others.
-Our ancestors traveled with, settled near, witnessed records of, married and worked with with people they knew.
+Our ancestors traveled with, settled near, witnessed records of, married and worked with people they knew.
 Cluster genealogy records might reveal hidden connections.

 Here are a couple of cluster research leads in my research: